ari1337an/tensorify/TRANSPILER_DESIGN.md

 Now, even if there is some other control structure, to generate the artifacts we would need

 // DFS vs BFS
-// DFS double check backwards [sell point->code reviewer]
+// DFS double check backwards [this can be a selling point->code reviewer]

+Now, implement this full flow:
+1. In the app.tensorify.io, I wil click export and the api call would be made and then the artifacts list will be shown in list (artifacts are the code of the AI training pipeline)

+2. The api endpoint will relay the work to the transpiler package

+3. The transpiler works like the above thing.

+Use todo_tool.
+Use graph to plan.

+Ultrathink